-The video streaming platform YouTube has decided to demonetize comedian Steven Crowder after facing pressure from Vox host and writer Carlos Maza.
-Maza claimed that some of Crowder’s jokes were harassment but YouTube ruled that nothing Crowder said in his videos violated its rules.
+YouTube has decided to demonetize comedian Steven Crowder after facing pressure from Vox host and writer Carlos Maza who claimed that some of Crowder’s jokes constituted harassment.
+YouTube ruled that nothing Crowder said in his videos violated its rules but suspended his monetization because he’d supposedly “harmed the broader community.”

 The whole situation started when Maza complained about Crowder consistently debunking his Strikethrough video series in a comedic way.
 Crowder’s rebuttals to these videos consistently receive more views than Maza’s originals and often generate twice the view count.
 Maza said that he took issue with some of Crowder’s jokes from these videos which he characterized as “homophobic/racist abuse.”